 The Vedic literature has numerous references to the beauty of the lotus, and it is a common architectural motif.
 Lord Vishnu and Goddess Lakshmi both carry a lotus in their hands.
 A lotus also emerged from the navel of Lord Vishnu during the process of universal creation, from which Brahma originated.
 Thus, the lotus also indicates the link between the Creator and the creation.
 So the lotus is highly regarded.

 Purpose of Fasting

 Food does certain things to us according to its quality.
 Some of it will heighten our awareness while other types may indeed make our minds clouded and dull.
-So on special days, a devotee may save time and conserve energy by either eating very simple and light foods, or even by not eating at all.
-Thus, one’s mind can remain alert and absorbed in thoughts of God, and not be pre-occupied thinking of what to eat.
+So on special days, a devotee may save time and conserve energy by either eating very simple and light foods or even by not eating at all.
+Thus, one’s mind can remain alert and absorbed in thoughts of God, and not be preoccupied with thinking of what to eat.

-On a more mundane level, it is also a way of giving the body and digestive system a break, and letting it get cleaned out.
-Fasting also helps bring control and discipline over the senses and calms our mind.
+On a more mundane level, it is also a way of giving the body and digestive system a break and letting it get cleaned out.
+Fasting also helps bring control and discipline over the senses and calms our minds.
 However, fasting for some other reason based on ego or politics will not bring the same results.
 And one should not become unnecessarily weak by long fasts.

 This can become counterproductive in keeping the mind and senses equipoised for developing meditative spiritual awareness and love for God if we become too weak, or focused only on desiring food to eat.
 Lord Krishna advises us in the Bhagavad-gita that we should take the middle path of not eating too much nor too little, but to eat purely, simply, and healthily for keeping body and soul together for spiritual purposes.

 Suggested Read: Home Altar